 3 Young Architecture Firms Set to Change the World!

-As we are all well aware, architecture is a tough practice involving a lot of competition.
-It usually takes a considerable amount of time for architecture firms to make strong portfolios.
+As we all know, architecture is a tough practice involving a lot of competition.
+It usually takes years for architecture firms to build strong portfolios and establish their voice.

 1. People’s Architecture Office (PAO)

 PAO is a Chinese firm whose mission is to serve the masses.
 Their buildings address daily realities in different communities at an international level.
-These startups approach each of their designs as a set of problems to arrive at the most humane solutions.
+These startups approach each design as a set of problems to arrive at the most humane solutions.

 Photography by © Rui Zhu

-Their Courtyard Plugin House, for example, was for the millennium-old courtyards where some families informally resided.
-It is a modular system that one can literally ‘plug’ into the courtyard to provide the dwellers with modern living facilities.
+Their Courtyard Plugin House, for example, was created for millennium-old courtyards where families informally resided.
+It’s a modular system that one can literally ‘plug’ into the courtyard to provide dwellers with modern living facilities.
 How so?
 The plugin house is made of light panels that provide structure, insulation, wiring, plumbing, and openings all packed in one piece.
 Watch its assembly by clicking the image below:

 Courtesy of PAO

-Likewise, their Tricycle House, Mrs. Fan’s Plugin House, and Plugin Tower are all low-impact houses, in some cases with no foundations, which promote sustainability, affordability, and a healthy lifestyle.
+Likewise, their Tricycle House, Mrs. Fan’s Plugin House, and Plugin Tower are all low-impact structures—some with no foundations—that promote sustainability, affordability, and healthy lifestyles.
+These projects demonstrate how young firms can tackle housing crises with nimble, scalable solutions that larger practices might overlook.

 2. TYIN Tegnestue Architects

-Norwegian graduates, Andreas G. Gjertsen and Yashar Hanstad came together to make this firm in 2008.
+Norwegian graduates Andreas G. Gjertsen and Yashar Hanstad came together to form this firm in 2008.
 Their objective is to provide realistic and immediate solutions for people living in poor and underdeveloped countries around the world.
 Up till now, they have life-changing projects in Thailand, Burma, Haiti, and Uganda.

 Photography by © Pasi Aalto

 Community participation is a key element of their design approach.
-For this reason, they first spend at least a few months just making a friendly connection with the people they would build for.
-As a result, the locals actively contribute to the design and building processes.
+For this reason, they first spend at least a few months making genuine connections with the people they’ll build for.
+As a result, locals actively contribute to the design and building processes, ensuring each structure truly serves its community.

-TYIN Architects are also pretty fond of reusing different objects in their structures in a creative way.
+TYIN Architects are also pretty fond of reusing different objects in their structures in creative ways.
 We can see this strategy in their use of old tires to make urinals for an orphanage in Thailand.

 Courtesy of TYIN Tegnestue